brandon-rhodes/python-patterns/python/module-globals/index.rst

 Several dunder constants are set by the language itself.
 For the official list,
-look for the “Modules” subheading in the Python Reference’s section on `The standard type hierarchy <https://docs.python.org/3/reference/datamodel.html#the-standard-type-hierarchy>`_.
+look for the “Modules” subheading in the Python Reference’s section on `the standard type hierarchy <https://docs.python.org/3/reference/datamodel.html#the-standard-type-hierarchy>`_.
 The two encountered most often are ``__name__``, which programs need to check because of Python’s awful design decision to assign the fake name ``'__main__'``